susam/emacs4cl/README.md

 The [`.emacs`] file in this project provides you a quick way to get started with setting up your development environment.
-This document explains how to do in a step-by-step manner.
-This document also explains what is in the [`.emacs`] file in a line-by-line manner.
+This document explains how to do so in a step-by-step manner.
+This document also explains the content of [`.emacs`] file in a line-by-line manner.

 [pcl]: http://www.gigamonkeys.com/book/
 [clc]: https://lispcookbook.github.io/cl-cookbook/